 Please arrive about 5 mins before to ensure that everything is set up according to your requirements.
-One of the organisers will be on hand to organise seating etc.

 Each speaker is allotted 25 mins.